pyvideo/steve/docs/commandline.rst

    1. a ``steve.ini`` project config file.
    2. a ``json`` directory which hold the video metadata json files.

+   This is usually where I store all the batch-processing scripts I write to manipulate the metadata, too, since this is the project directory that the config file is in.

 3. ``cd europython2011``

 4. Edit ``steve.ini``::